Data-Driven Quickest Change Detection in (Hidden) Markov Models: Numerical Results

-From Fig \ref{fig:1}, it can be seen that our method outperforms the method in \cite{chen2022change}, i.e., for the same level of ARL, our method achieves a smaller ADD.
-Moreover, for both methods, the ADD grows with the log of ARL linearly, which matches with our bounds in this paper, but contradicts with the bounds in \cite{chen2022change}.
-From Fig \ref{fig:2}, it can be seen that our method is more computationally efficient.
+Figs \ref{fig:1} and \ref{fig:2} clearly demonstrate that our approach outperforms the approach in \cite{chen2022change}, i.e., for a given ARL, our method requires fewer samples to detect the change.
+Furthermore, both methods exhibit a linear relationship between the ADD and the logarithm of ARL, which aligns with our WADD upper bounds derived in this paper.
+Fig \ref{fig:3} demonstrates the computationally efficiency of our algorithm.